Wesleyan-Media-Project/automatic-speech-recognition/README.md

 ## Introduction

-This repo contains codes that replicate the workflow used by the Wesleyan Media Project to perform automatic speech recognition (ASR) on political ads videos.
+This repo contains codes that replicate the workflow used by the Wesleyan Media Project to perform automatic speech recognition (ASR) on political ad videos.

 ## Objective

-Each of our repos belongs to one or more of the the following categories:
+Each of our repos belongs to one or more of the following categories:

 - Data Collection
 - Data Storage & Processing